tbaschak/cryptoparty-metadata/index.md

 # 00 00 00 00

 *	"Due to recent revelations..." / NSA / Global Surveillance / etc
+*	Will be talking tonight about:
-*	Wanted to talk about your traffic, on the wire
+	*	Your traffic, on the wire
+	*	Authentication AND encryption

+# 00 00 00 01

+*	Expectations of blanket respect of privacy are no longer reasonable in 2014
+*	Many previously "theoretical" privileged access attacks now widespread
+	*	MITM attacks very real
+	*

+# 00 00 00 10

+*

 # Questions / End